Publicly-Detectable Watermarking for Language Models: Protocol

 For any long enough output $\tokens$, it is easy to see that if the watermarking scheme successfully embeds in a message/signature pair, the detection algorithm will mark the text as ``watermarked''.
 The only possibility that the watermarking fails is if the rejection sampling algorithm fails to find the next batch of tokens whose hash is consistent with the target bit.

 For any $\ell$ consecutive tokens that contain $\alpha$ bits of entropy, by our analysis of the distortion-freeness, each sampling of the next batch of tokens will have a uniformly random hash bit.
 Consequently, each sampling attempt will succeed in finding a consistent hash with probability 1/2.
-After $\lambda$ attempts, our rejection sampling will find the next batch of tokens with probability $1-2^{-\lambda}$.
+After $\lambda_c$ attempts, our rejection sampling will find the next batch of tokens with probability $1-2^{-\lambda_c}$.

 Additionally, if there exists a few $\ell$ consecutive tokens that does not contain enough entropy, our watermarking scheme can also handle these by error correction.
 Namely, our embedding algorithm will stop trying to embed the given bit at those locations and simply embed an arbitrary bit.
-As long as the number of such occurrences is fewer than $\gamma_\text{max}$ the maximum number of errors that we can error-correct, the detection algorithm will still be able to recover the signature and output successful detection. \end{proof}
+As long as the number of such occurrences is fewer than $\gamma_\text{max}$ the maximum number of errors that we can error-correct, the detection algorithm will still be able to recover the signature and output successful detection.
+This brings the final success probability to $1 - 2^{-(\lambda_c + \gamma_\mathrm{max})}$. \end{proof}